Human Milk Bank

 Who can donate breast milk?

 Mothers who have established breast feeding with their own baby and find they have surplus milk to their baby’s requirements.
-Enrolment as a donor must be before your baby is four months old and you can continue to donate until your baby is six months old.
+Enrolment as a donor must be before your baby is six months old and you can continue to donate until your baby is 12 months old.
 On initial contact the milk bank team will ask some general questions about your health and lifestyle, and the health of your baby.
 There are certain reasons which will exclude you from becoming a donor, such as smoking or taking certain prescribed medicine.

 Blood tests are required to ensure infections or viruses will not be passed on via your milk.
 Although you will have blood tests during pregnancy, milk banks are required to take them again for their own records.